triamnetwork/triam-docs/docs/endpoints/transactions-for-account.md

 ---

 This endpoint represents all [transactions](../resources/transaction.md) that affected a given [account](../resources/account.md).
-This endpoint can also be used in [streaming](../responses.md#streaming) mode so it is possible to use it to listen for new transactions as that affect a given account as they get made in the Stellar network.
+This endpoint can also be used in [streaming](../responses.md#streaming) mode so it is possible to use it to listen for new transactions as that affect a given account as they get made in the Triam network.
 If called in streaming mode Horizon will start at the earliest known transaction unless a `cursor` is set.
 In that case it will start from the `cursor`.
 You can also set `cursor` value to `now` to only stream transaction created since your request time.

 ## Request